 Once you enter Safe Mode, type ‘recovery’ in the search bar, select Recovery from the list and select Open System Restore.
 Follow the on-screen instructions and perform System Restore.

-If you can perform System Restore in Safe Mode, then it means there was an issue with a program/application in your system, like an anti-virus.
-This solution will usually fix the System Restore failed issue in many cases.
+If you can perform a System Restore in Safe Mode, it means there was an issue with a program or application in your system, like an anti-virus.
+This solution will usually fix the failed issue of System Restore in many cases.

 The status of the ‘Volume Shadow Service’ and other components in System Services play a role in performing a successful System Restore.
 So, let’s go ahead and check if they are up and running.